Infant Formula vs. Follow-On Formula: What’s the Difference and Does Your Baby Need Stage 2?

 Infant formula, also known as Stage 1 formula, is designed to meet all the nutritional needs of healthy babies from birth up to 12 months of age.

-All infant formula products are nutritionally suitable for the entire first year.
-However, many brands also offer a follow-on (Stage 2) formula and recommend switching to it from around 6–12 months.
+All Stage 1 formulas are nutritionally complete for the first year.
+However, many brands also offer a follow-on (Stage 2) formula and may recommend switching from around 6 months.

 What Is Follow-On Formula (Stage 2)?

-Follow-on formula, or Stage 2 formula, is intended for babies aged 6–12 months.
+Follow-on formula (Stage 2) is designed for babies aged 6–12 months.

-It is often very similar to the same brand’s Stage 1 infant formula, with only small changes to nutrient levels or ingredients.
-If you’re thinking about switching, it’s worth comparing the nutrition information and ingredient lists of the two products to see exactly what’s different.
+It’s usually very similar to the same brand’s Stage 1 formula, with only small differences in nutrients or ingredients.
+If you’re considering switching, compare the nutrition panel and ingredient list to see what has changed.

 Do You Need to Switch to Follow-On Formula at 6 Months?

-Some brands may make small changes to their follow-on formula to suit babies aged 6–12 months, and will encourage parents to switch.
-However, there’s no essential nutritional requirement to do so.
-For most babies, continuing with Stage 1 formula until 12 months is perfectly fine—it’s entirely your choice.
+Brands make small adjustments to their follow-on formula to better suit babies aged 6–12 months and may encourage parents to switch.
+However, there’s no nutritional requirement to do so.
+For most babies, continuing with Stage 1 formula until 12 months is perfectly fine—it’s your choice.

 Can I Feed Stage 2 Formula to a Baby Under 6 Months?

-This question often comes up if a Stage 2 product is bought by mistake or if Stage 1 is out of stock.
+This question often arises if a Stage 2 product is purchased by mistake or if Stage 1 is out of stock.

-The regulations for infant formula and follow-on formula are the same in most areas of composition, with over 100 detailed requirements.
-While there are some small differences, the two can actually have identical composition under current regulations.
+The regulations for Stage 1 and Stage 2 formula are the same in most areas, with over 100 detailed requirements.
+While there are some small differences, the two products can even be identical in composition and compliant to the regulations.